M66B/FineGeotag/README.md

-# Fine Geotag
+# FineGeotag
-Automatically geotag photos with a real-time fine location right after they were taken.
+Automatically geotag photos with a real-time fine location right after they are taken.

 The camera application mostly uses the last known location, which could be old and miles away from your current position.

+FineGeotag by default acquires a location in real-time from the GPS and updates the [Exif](http://en.wikipedia.org/wiki/Exchangeable_image_file_format) of the photo taken.

 Optionally a popup will be shown with a thumbnail of the photo and the [reverse geocoded](http://en.wikipedia.org/wiki/Reverse_geocoding) address
-(note that the Google Geocoder needs to be present for geocoding to work).
+(note that the Google geocoder needs to be present for geocoding to work).

 Don't forget to disable geotagging of your camera application to prevent interference.